jenkinsci/parameterized-trigger-plugin/README.md

 This plugin lets you trigger new builds when your build has completed, with various ways of specifying parameters for the new build.

+These new builds appear as "Subprojects" in the Jenkins UI when you are looking at a project that triggers them.

 You can add multiple configurations: each has a list of projects to trigger, a condition for when to trigger them (based on the result of the current build), and a parameters section.